juju/docs/src/en/clouds-lxd-advanced.md

 lxd-remote         1  default          lxd         LXD Container Hypervisor
 ```

-### Manually adding a LXD cloud
+#### Manually adding a remote LXD cloud

-This covers manually adding a LXD cloud to Juju (see
+Alternatively, the remote LXD cloud can be added manually to Juju (see
 [Adding clouds manually][clouds-adding-manually] for background information).

 The manual method necessitates the use of a [YAML-formatted][yaml]